markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 MSCALE ( THAT'S BETTER )
 ```

 When specifying notes, capitalisation is important.
 Lower-case notes are taken from the current octave, upper-case notes are taken from the octave above.
+All commands (see below) must be typed in capitals.

 You can also play rest notes, by adding `&` to the the PLAY string.
 For example: